SkylineCommunications/dataminer-docs/dataminer-overview/FAQ/FAQ_Clustered_DMAs.md

 uid: FAQ_Clustered_DMAs
 ---

-# What are the benefits of using clustered DMAs as opposed to separate DataMiner Systems?
+# What are the benefits of using clustered DataMiner Agents as opposed to separate ones?

 Non-clustered systems are like having one system, or two or more separate systems.
-When you cluster several DataMiner Agents and form one DataMiner system, there are several benefits.
-Amongst others:
+When you cluster several DataMiner Agents into one DataMiner System, there are several benefits.

-- Every piece of functionality can be listed at once.
-For example: one system allows you to have a dashboard with data combined from multiple systems.
+- Every piece of functionality can be visualized as one.
+One system can, for example, present you with a dashboard that combines data collected from multiple DataMiner Agents.

-- Capacity can be combined and utilized efficiently across the clustered DataMiner system.
+- Capacity can be combined and utilized efficiently across the entire cluster.

-- The DataMiner drivers of individual DMAs are combined and available across all DMAs of the cluster, allowing more efficient use of these drivers.
+- The DataMiner connectors on the individual DataMiner Agents are combined and made available across all Agents in the cluster, allowing these connectors to be used more efficiently.

-- Offers end-to-end view of services to improve service monitoring.
+- An end-to-end view on all services will improve service monitoring.

-- End-to-end Correlation Engine and Automation Engine functionality, i.e. cross system Automation and Correlation.
+- End-to-end Correlation Engine and Automation Engine functionality (i.e. cross-system Automation and Correlation).

-- Having one report with data from both areas.
+- Reports containing data from multiple Agents.

-- Correlation rules based on alarms from both areas.
+- Correlation rules based on alarms from multiple Agents.

-- One-time set-up of your filters for your email notifications (e.g. when user wants to receive an email for each critical alarm).
+- One-time setup of all your email notification filters.

-- Admin work (e.g. setting up for automated backups) only to be performed once.
+- Administrative tasks only need to be performed once (e.g. setting up automated backups).

 - Unified alarm templates and several admin level settings.

-- Cross system Advanced Analytics, e.g. cross system behavior analysis.
+- Cross-system Advanced Analytics (e.g. cross-system behavioral analysis).

-- Unified SMS gateway integration/messaging integration.
+- Unified Mobile Gateway integration.

-- Single cluster integration to ticketing platforms.
+- Integration of ticketing platforms.

 - Unified user and group permissions.

 - ...